todvora/extrade-cz-api/README.md

 ```

+The period in results can be eighter a timerange like '1.4.2014-30.4.2015' or identificator like
+'4/2015'.
+The meaning of the identificator depends on ```groupBy``` option in request criteria.
+It can be 4th month of 2015 or 4th quarter of 2015.

 ## How it works
 The library simply fills out the form on web page for you and parses results returned in the html table.